 If you run into any issues with the service, you can check the Knowledge Base for detailed information about its features.
 Phone support is available from Monday to Saturday, while chat support is available from Monday to Friday.
 There are also numerous video tutorials along with a relatively active community forum.

-Constant Contact provides unusually deep features at no charge, making it a great option if you’re just getting started with website builders.
+The Constant Contact Website Builder provides unusually deep features at no charge, making it a great option if you’re just getting started with website builders.
 On the other hand, it doesn’t stack up to the competition when it comes to blogging.
 All things considered, whether or not Constant Contact is the right choice for you depends on your company’s needs.